-If no implausibility analysis is requested, then the implausibility parameters are taken from the PRISM parameters dict and temporarily stored in memory in order to enable the usage of the evaluate() and project() methods.
+If no implausibility analysis is requested, then the implausibility parameters are taken from the PRISM parameters dict and temporarily stored in memory in order to enable the usage of the evaluate() method.

 crystal()

 Creates an instance of QApplication or retrieves it if one already exists, and starts Crystal, PRISM's Projection GUI.